scaleoutsystems/fedn/docs/deployment.rst

 1. Deploy base/supporting services (MinIO, MongoDB and MongoExpress)
 --------------------------------------------------------------------

-First, use 'config/base-services.yaml' to deploy MinIO and Mongo services on one of the hosts.
-Edit the file to change the default passwords and ports.
+First, we deploy MinIO and Mongo services on one of the hosts.
+Edit the `docker-compose.yaml` file to change the default passwords and ports.

 .. code-block:: bash

-   sudo -E docker-compose -f config/base-services.yaml up
+   sudo docker-compose up -d minio mongo mongo-express

 .. note::
    Remember to open ports on the host so that the API endpoints (the exported port in the 'ports' property for each of the services) can be reacheds.